MattBlissett/git-novice-topdown/_episodes/09-conflict.md

 {: .output}

 ~~~
-$ git commit -m "peas have no place in guacamole"
+$ git commit -m "Marmite has no place in breakfast"
 ~~~
 {: .bash}